Compose in color

 17/07/2022

-I've had trouble with the course material that really dulls the colors, I'm not too fond of my proposals but I will try again to make some thumbnails when I look at the solution after my trip next week.
+I had some issues with the course materials, which have very dull colors.
+I don’t really like the proposals I’ve made so far, but I’ll try to create some more thumbnails when I look at the corrected version after my trip next week.

 J'ai eu des difficultés avec le support de cours qui grise beaucoup les couleurs, mes propositions ne me plaise pas trop mais je réessairai de faire quelque vignettes quand je regarderais le corrigé après mon voyage la semaine prochaine.